pasccom/QTestLibPlugin/README.md

 - Model for a QTestLib test
 - Merge models for multiple tests
 - Display the models in a QTreeView
+- Filters to filter the test model (by message type: `Pass`, `Fail`, ...)
-- Allows to run <tt>make check</tt> for projects supporting it
+- Allows to run `make check` for projects supporting it
-- Easy test environment and arguments configuration
+- Easy test environment and arguments configuration Ideas I currently have to extend the plugin are listed in the section PLANNED DEVELOPMENTS below.

 INSTALLATION
 ------------

-To compile this file, you will need to give some information to qMake about the location of Qt Creator files on your system.
+To compile this file, you will need to give some information to `qMake` about the location of Qt Creator files on your system.
 For this, you have two
 alternatives:
 - Either set the environment variables `QTC_BUILD` and `QTC_SOURCES` to the